 (PhD, Aerospace Engineering, U of T)

 Todd is the muscle behind Aerovelo's human-powered vehicles.
 He is driven by a desire to tackle problems that are out of the ordinary and is fearless in his pursuit of breaking engineering and physical boundaries.
 Taking up speed-skating in 2010, Todd rose to national competition level within a year.
 Aerovelo has challenged him to take his athleticism to another level.
-With an output of 1 horsepower over 1 minute, Todd's legs have powered the flights of the world's first human-powered ornithopter (Snowbird) in 2010, and then clinched the Sikorsky Prize in 2013 by powering the helicopter Atlas.
-Todd is currently ranked as the world’s 7th fastest human in eta (77.68 mph at Battle Mountain in 2013).
+With an output of 1 horsepower for 1 minute, Todd's legs have powered the flights of the world's first human-powered ornithopter (Snowbird) in 2010, clinched the Sikorsky Prize in 2013 by powering the helicopter Atlas, and earned Todd the title of World's Fastest Human by travelling an incredible 89.56 mph in the Eta speedbike.
 Earning his PhD in Aerospace Engineering at the University of Toronto, Todd’s specialty also lies in the aerodynamic design of both aircraft and streamlined land-vehicles, with a specific interest in blending the functional and the beautiful.

 Cameron Robertson, Founder